 Cremation Memorial Service – a cremation memorial typically refers to the cremation taking place prior to a memorial service being held.
 The memorial service can be held at the funeral home, chapel, church, place of worship, or at any chosen location.
 Some families today choose to hold memorial services at community venues.

-The memorial service will usually be held with the cremation urn present as a focal tribute to the deceased.
+The memorial service will typically be held with the cremation urn present as a focal point of tribute to the deceased.
 However, memorial services are also held without the cremated remains present.

 This type of cremation service is like a traditional funeral service, except the deceased, is cremated after the ceremony and services instead of transferred to the cemetery for burial.

-This option enables a family to have all the traditional funeral rituals without the additional expense of cemetery plot costs.
+This option allows a family to participate in all traditional funeral rituals without incurring the additional expense of a cemetery plot.
 Or a family may have a cemetery plot where they wish to inter the cremated remains.

 As a guide, the average price for a Full Service Cremation Funeral in Maryland is $6,767*.